rmurphey/ttlpodcast.com/public/episodes/burak-kaya.md

 **Rebecca**: I was a big Require fan, a big AMD fan, and I’ve been definitely reconsidering that lately just because it seems like a lot of the tooling is kind of gravitating towards the CommonJS side of things.
 I’ll be interested to see how that shakes out, because I think that--and Alex said this when he and I talked--that being able to do fast builds is going to be a thing that we just take for granted eventually, but we aren’t there yet.
 But it has to be part of that developer story, that developer experience.

 So, that was one of Alex’s predictions for what we’ll take for granted three years from now.
-I want to wrap up with you by asking what you think we’ll take for granted in three years that we don’t have right now in the development front end ops world?
+I want to wrap up with you by asking what you think we’ll take for granted in three years that we don’t have right now in the front-end development, front-end ops world?

 **Burak**: You put the stakes quite high with comparing me with Alex.
 So, I’m not going to shoot myself in the foot.

 **Rebecca**: [Laughs]

 **Burak**: I think he made a good prediction about having really fast builds.
 The only thing I can predict is modular JavaScript and dependency management will be granted for browser apps.
-It is good for node-lamp right now, but call me old-fashioned, I’m coming from IE6 times, and I don’t think we’ve still figured out the browser module loading and the dependency management thing quite well.
+It is good for Node-land right now, but call me old-fashioned, I’m coming from IE6 times, and I don’t think we’ve still figured out the browser module loading and the dependency management thing quite well.
 These tools work, but not everyone is using those tools.
-Once you’re building a simple web page, you still **(slot/slide the script???
-(39:57)**, hang onto the page, and do it that way.
+Once you’re building a simple web page, you still slot the script tag onto the page, and do it that way.
 I think in three years, I just want to see that disappear.
 But I think we’ll get there.
 ES6 is really promising; all these transpilers and unification of things, it’s pointing in that direction.

 **Rebecca**: Burak, it has been so good to talk to you today.
 I’m glad that you were recommended to me for this podcast.
 So, thank you so much.
 Any last words?

 **Burak**: Thank you for doing this.
-I think us FE ops people needed something like this, even exploring other things about JavaScript.
+I think us FEOPS people needed something like this, even exploring other things about JavaScript.
 Thank you very much for taking this time and doing all this hard work.

 **Rebecca**: [Laughs] I haven’t done any of the hard work yet, but by the time people hear this, I will.
 So, you are welcome.
 Thanks again for coming on.
 I appreciate it.

 **Burak**: I hope to bump into you in a conference soon.
 [Laughs]

 **Rebecca**: Some day, some day.

+---

 The TTL Podcast is edited by Morgan Murphey.
 Website design by Una Kravets.
 Thanks again to Sauce Labs and Travis CI for sponsoring the show, and a special thanks also to Bazaarvoice.
 For music and other credits, visit TTLPodcast.com.
 I’m Rebecca Murphey.
 See you next time.